helleroy/beanstalk-workshop/README.md

 ### 3.3 See the app auto-scale
 Send several requests to your webapp to get over the threshold you've created for scaling up.

-You can use the command below will request your website once every 5 second, and write the IP of the EC2 instance responding.
+- You can use the command below will request your website once every 5 second, and write the IP of the EC2 instance responding.
 ```
 while sleep 5; do curl <dns-name-for-my-load-balancer>/hostname; done;
 ```

-*Your DNS name can be found with ```eb open```*
+*(Note: Your DNS name can be found with ```eb open```)*

 After a couple of minutes, a new instance will be spun up, and respond with a new IP for your requests.